mauriciobarroso/button/README.md

 # ESP-IDF Button Component

 ## Features
-- Each button can have up to four different callback functions depending on the way the button is pressed (single, medium, long and double).
+- Each button support up to four different callback functions depending on the way the button is pressed (single, medium, long and double).
 - Debounce algorithm is based on FSM (Finite State Machine), FreeRTOS software timers, FreeRTOS event groups and GPIO interrupts.
+- Support pull-up and pull-down button configurations.
 - Multiple instances.

 ## How to use